x2rider/VDJHistoryParser/README.md

 What I found was that the file location didn't always match, but VDJ still loaded the files from history ok.
 You can correct these counts by updating the history files.

-If you get error "Export-Csv : The process cannot access the file", you may have the file open in Excel.
+The process cannot access the file if you have the file open in Excel.
 Be sure to close the file in Excel before running the script again.